 What She's Looking For:

-Genres of interest: Every age and genre of children's books from picture books to older, edgy YA.
-They also represent illustrators.
+Every age and genre of children's books from picture books to older, edgy YA.

 "Our clients’ work spans every age and every genre—from picture books to middle-grade and young adult fiction, from historical novels and fantasy to books that tackle important contemporary issues.

-"While we give every submission its due consideration, we must admit a fondness for middle-grade and young adult novels with memorable characters and a unique voice.
-In particular, we're looking for literary stories, high-concept speculative fiction, unique fantasy adventure, humor, and character driven picture books.
+“While we give every submission careful consideration, we look for unforgettable, life-changing books: literary stories, high-concept speculative fiction, unique fantasy adventure, humor, and character-driven picture books.
 We gravitate toward the timeless, not the trendy."
 (Link)

 What She Isn't Looking For: